neumino/neumino.github.io/_posts/2015-02-15-batch-operations-writable-streams.md

 Importing a file to a [RethinkDB](http://rethinkdb.com) table is now as simple as piping a [Readable](http://nodejs.org/api/stream.html#stream_class_stream_readable) stream into a [Writable](http://nodejs.org/api/stream.html#stream_class_stream_writable) one.
-The constraints for the implementation are:
+The constraints for the implementation were:

 - Insert documents in order (first in, first written).
 - Insert documents in batch of at most `highWaterMark` documents.